jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/13_converse_implication.rst

         return False

   and the terminal shows an :ref:`AssertionError` for the first case
-* I change the return value
+* I will make the return value

   .. code-block:: python